tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers.rst

    :alt: Pay online in the customer portal and select which payment acquirer to use.

 .. note::
-   Odoo apps delegate the handling of sensitive information to the certified payment acquirer so that you don't ever have to worry about PCI compliance.
+   CoquiAPPs apps delegate the handling of sensitive information to the certified payment acquirer so that you don't ever have to worry about PCI compliance.

-   This means that no sensitive information (such as credit card numbers) is stored on Odoo servers or Odoo databases hosted elsewhere.
-Instead, Odoo apps use a unique reference number to the data stored safely in the payment acquirers' systems.
+   This means that no sensitive information (such as credit card numbers) is stored on CoquiAPPs servers or CoquiAPPs databases hosted elsewhere.
+Instead, CoquiAPPs apps use a unique reference number to the data stored safely in the payment acquirers' systems.

 .. _payment_acquirers/supported_acquirers: